July 8, 2025, 2:21 am | Read time: 6 minutes

 - Singing: Especially vowels like A, O, or U have a stimulating effect.

-- Gargling: A Simple exercise with water that stimulates laryngeal muscles and taste buds.
+- Gargling: Simple exercise with water–stimulates laryngeal muscles and taste sense.

-- Self-massage: Gently circle both hands on the sides of the neck between the ear and shoulder.
+- Self-massage: Gently circle with both hands on the side of the neck between ear and shoulder.

-- Cold stimuli: A Cold shower, especially in the neck area, activates the parasympathetic nervous system.
+- Cold stimuli: Cold shower, especially in the neck area, activates the parasympathetic nervous system.

 - Head turning: Slowly turn the head left and right, fixing a point with the eyes each time.